csc-training/intro-to-dl/day2/Exercise_5.md

 output.
 (Press Ctrl-C when you want to stop following the file.)

-After training, the script runs an evaluation on the test set, you should find the results of that in the output log under the title of "Testing" and we're particularly interested in the value for "Accuracy".
+After training, the script runs an evaluation on the test set, you should find the results of that towards the end of the output log on a line starting with "Testing".
+It should contain the accuracy (percentage of correctly classified images).

 Check the outputs of each run.
 Note that the pre-trained model will print out two results, once after pre-training, and again after